Wildfire

 Wildfire is an unplanned and unwanted fire burning in a natural area.
 Wildfires can spread to developed lands and pose a severe risk to life and property.
 UrbanFootprint ingests publicly available wildfire risk datasets and intersects them with the threatened people and property.

-The U.S. has seen many billion-dollar wildfire disasters.
+The U.S. has seen a billion-dollar wildfire disaster in each of the last eight years.
 Wildfires such as Lahaina, Marshall, and Paradise have wiped out entire communities and caused unprecedented losses of life and property.
 Disasters like these may become more common due to factors such as global warming and the expansion of development into the wildland-urban interface.

-For current wildfire probability, we use Wildfire Risk to Communities, a high-resolution (30 x 30 m), vetted national fire risk dataset with several layers that provide a variety of wildfire severity metrics.
-Specifically, we use the following layers:
+For current wildfire probability, we use Wildfire Risk to Communities, a high-resolution (30 x 30 m), vetted national fire risk dataset with several layers that give different perspectives.
+Specifically, we include the:

 Flame length exceedance probability layers of 4 feet and 8 feet (FLEP4 and FLEP8) – indicate the conditional probability of flame length exceeding 4 feet and 8 feet if a wildfire occurs.
-Greater flame lengths generally indicate greater wildfire intensity.
+Greater flame lengths indicate the potential for wildfire intensity.

 Probability of wildfire with flames exceeding 4 ft = BP (burn probability) x FLEP4 (flame length exceedance probability 4 ft)